mlcommons/ck/README.md

 ## Acknowledgments

-We would like to thank all [CK users](https://cKnowledge.org/partners.html) for fruitful discussions and feedback!
+We would like to thank all [CK users and partners](https://cKnowledge.org/partners.html) for fruitful discussions and feedback!